tmanzhe/tiltq/README.md

 # TiltQ

 Your ultimate League of Legends companion for those heated moments.
 TiltQ is designed to help players manage their gaming experience and maintain a positive mindset.
-Over 1,332+ people used tiltq within the first 24 hours of launch with 2,660+ user engagement!
+Almost 3k people used tiltq within the first 24 hours of launch!

 ![Screenshot 2025-03-08 at 6 39 17 PM](https://github.com/user-attachments/assets/ab30a06f-0ef1-4bc9-b513-dcc18bff9611)
 ![{BF2B3E2B-57A3-4A2B-8C63-AF146366DE13}](https://github.com/user-attachments/assets/9bd59c41-f803-4119-b664-a1be6e7b3ce1)